 EUA-CDE addresses recurring and emerging topics.
 Recent topics include supervision of doctoral candidates, transversal skills training, career development and tracking, research integrity, careers of postdoctoral researchers, Open Science and the digital transformation, internationalisation of doctoral education, research assessment and doctoral candidates’ mental health and wellbeing.

 To learn more about the latest activities and events on these topics, please click here.

-The MIMIr project aims to develop capacity for innovation and research management in the Arab world, notably by engaging European, Moroccan and Jordanian partner universities in a structured dialogue on the transfer and implementation of European good practices.
-To learn more about the MIMIr project, click here.
+The MIMIr project aimed to develop capacity for innovation and research management in the Arab world, notably by engaging European, Moroccan and Jordanian partner universities in a structured dialogue on the transfer and implementation of European good practices.
+To learn more about the MIMIr project, click here

 Through a series of structured consultations, EUA-CDE engaged European universities in identifying the most important policy topics for doctoral education in the next decade.
-These consultations resulted in Taking Salzburg Forward, which currently serves as the framework for our work.
+These consultations resulted in Taking Salzburg Forward Taking Salzburg Forward, which currently serves as the framework for our work.

 The ARDE project explored how quality assurance for doctoral education has been implemented in European universities, notably describing the developments in this field, outlining recommendations and underlining the differences between quality assurance for doctoral education, and quality assurance for the first and second cycle of higher education.
 The final publication is available here.